Skip to Main Content

 - Faculty provides information on the Law Library Faculty who teach in the ELR Program.

-- Class Sign-ups in Blackboard includes detailed instructions to assist in signing up for ELR classes on the Blackboard.
+- Class Sign-ups in Blackboard includes detailed instructions to assist in signing up for ELR classes on Blackboard.